Take immediate action to minimize the loss.

 insured the loss, or contributed to it.

-For Example: Suppose another driver runs a red light and
+Suppose another driver runs a red light and

 your car is totaled.
 You have insurance on your car, so you call your insurance